Knot Floer Homology, the Burau Representation, and Quantum $\mathfrak{gl}(1 \vert 1)$: Background on the Burau Representation

-\Cref{fig:fnb} demonstrates how \Cref{lem:reform} can be used to compute the Burau matrix (\ref{eq:explicit_burau}) of a generator of $B_2$.
+Figure \ref{fig:fnb} demonstrates how Lemma \ref{lem:reform} can be used to compute the Burau matrix (\ref{eq:explicit_burau}) of a generator of $B_2$.
 Referring to the figure, the relevant sheet values are $S(y_1) = S(y_4) = 0$ and $S(y_2) = S(y_3) = 1$, and all intersection points are positive except $y_3$.

 Our final step is redefining $S(y)$ as an intersection count.
 Given $\rho \in B_n$ and $y \in \rho(\eta_j) \cap \varepsilon_k$ for some $j, k \in [n]$, let $a$ be the oriented sub-arc of $\rho(\eta_j)$ which begins at the initial point of $\rho(\eta_j)$ and terminates at $y$.
 Similarly, let $b$ be the oriented sub-arc of $\varepsilon_k$ which begins at $y$ and ends at $\partial D$.
 Then $a \cup b$ is a properly embedded arc in ${\bf D}_n$, which we denote by $\gamma_y$.